DBAmon

 Backup_Age: (Optional) The maximum tolerable age of the most recent DB backup in hours.
 See below for details on which databases are checked.
 32 (No Default)

-Backup_Check_DBs: (Optional) The MSSQL databases that you want to preform Backup_Age: checking on.
+Backup_Check_DBs: (Optional) The MSSQL databases that you want to perform Backup_Age: checking on.
 If you specify the Backup_Age: parameter, the master and msdb databases will automatically be checked.
 Specify here any additional databases for which you want to check backup age.
 The name must be specified in lower case and if there is more than 1 name, the names must be separated by commas with no spaces.

 If you specify ALL, then all DB's will be checked for backup age.